molily/molily.de/_posts/2020-11-21-testing-angular.md

 This is the duty of **container Components**.
 These high-level Components bring multiple low-level Components together.
 They pull data from different sources, like Services and state managers, and distribute it to their children.

 Container Components have several types of dependencies.
-They depend on the nested child Components, but also injectables.
-These are classes, functions, objects etc. provided via dependency injection, like Services for example.
+They depend on the nested child Components, but also Injectables.
+These are classes, functions, objects etc. provided via dependency injection, like Services.
 These dependencies make testing container Components complicated.

 There are two fundamental ways to test Components with children: